pfq/PFQ/INSTALL.md

 To install PFQ, the following requisites must be present:

-* A 32/64-bit Linux operating system (Intel/AMD architectures
+* A 32/64-bit Linux operating system (Intel/AMD architectures are currently supported).
-  are currently available)

 * A modern Linux kernel: suggested Linux 3.0 or higher.